 YAG Mission Statement

-Rural & Migrant Ministry’s Youth Arts Group (YAG) is a culturally diverse group in which high school-age individuals come together with a determination to create change in our lives and communities.
+Rural & Migrant Ministry’s Youth Arts Group (YAG) is a culturally diverse group in which teenagers come together with a determination to create change in our lives and communities.

 Looking for information about DREAMers Among US?
 Watch now or purchase a DVD.